cs2000/DankDroneDownloader/README.md

 https://github.com/darksimpson/jdjitools - Java DJI Tools, a collection of various tools/snippets tied in one CLI shell-like application

 https://github.com/cs2000/DankDroneDownloader - Windows based firmware download utility for all recent DJI products.
-Allows you to get firmware files to use with other apps such as DUMLdore or PyDuml
+Allows you to get firmware files to use with other apps such as DUMLdore, PyDuml, DUMLrub etc